 - Sequential number: Each ATC shall be numbered sequentially identifying the submitting Proposer.
+The proposer shall rank their ATCs in order of importance or priority on the Formal ATC Submittal Form.
 No multi-option submissions are allowed. (i.e., each option is itself an ATC) - Description: A detailed description and schematic drawings of the configuration of the ATC or other appropriate descriptive information (including, if appropriate, specifications, construction tolerances, special provisions, proposed bridge types, product details, and a traffic operational analysis).
 Drawings shall clearly indicate what is specifically proposed for this project.
 Samples/Examples from other projects may be used but specific commitments shall be identified for this project (i.e. member sizes, material requirements, etc. Specification and special provisions shall be supplied if the ATC covers materials, products, etc. not commonly used by SCDOT and not covered in the RFP package or references.
 Traffic analysis shall provide adequate information to clearly demonstrate the impacts of the Proposal on the Project and shall contain summaries where appropriate to aid in review. - Usage: Locations where and an explanation of how the ATC would be used on the Project. - Deviations: Clearly identify the sections and page numbers in the RFP which is deviated and requires submission of an ATC.
 Include an explanation of the nature of the proposed deviation and a request for approval of such deviations or a determination that the ATC is consistent with the requirements of the RFP.
 If consistent with the RFP, please provide the sections and page numbers in the RFP which address the concept. - Justification: Justify use of the ATC and why the deviations from the requirements of the RFP should be allowed. - Schedule: Proposed changes to the Project schedule if applicable.
 If early delivery is proposed, Proposer shall clearly define any proposed liquidated damages or effect to the Contract if the early date is not met.